 You have been exposed to poisons enough that you have started to develop a tolerance to their effects.
-When you use this skill, you call "Resist" and immediately end any Poison effects that are currently affecting your character.
+When you use this skill, you call "Resist" and immediately end all Poison effects that are currently affecting your character.
 This call may be made at any point during a Poison count.

-Usage: You may call "Resist" and prevent or end any Poison effect currently affecting you, regardless of time remaining.
+Usage: You may call "Resist" and prevent or end all Poison effects currently affecting you, regardless of time remaining.